IMF forecasts Bahrain’s economy to grow by 3% in 2024 amid fiscal reforms

 The growth, driven by refinery upgrades in the manufacturing sector and a revival in private sector credit, underscores the country’s resilience amid significant economic and geopolitical challenges, the IMF said in a statement.

-Following its 2024 Article IV consultation, the IMF said Bahrain’s strong economic performance in 2023, achieving a 3 percent growth rate despite tight financial conditions and regional geopolitical uncertainty.
+Following its 2024 Article IV consultation, the IMF said Bahrain’s showed strong economic performance in 2023, achieving a 3 percent growth rate despite tight financial conditions and regional geopolitical uncertainty.

 “To put government debt to GDP onto a durable downward path, a multi-year and pre-committed fiscal consolidation and reform package is the policy priority,” said John Bluedorn, the IMF mission chief.